geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 <!-- ,[windows](https://sourceforge.net/projects/geoserver/files/GeoServer/3.0-RC/GeoServer-3.0-RC-winsetup.exe/download)-->), along with
 [docs](https://sourceforge.net/projects/geoserver/files/GeoServer/3.0-RC/geoserver-3.0-RC-htmldoc.zip/download) and
 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/3.0-RC/extensions/).
 We are working with OSGeo for the windows installer download, and will update this post when it is available.
-Windows users are asked to [test out the bin download](https://docs.geoserver.org/main/en/user/installation/win_binary/) while we wait).
+Windows users are asked to [test out the bin download](https://docs.geoserver.org/main/en/user/installation/win_binary/) while we wait.
 Release available as [docker image](https://github.com/geoserver/docker) `docker.osgeo.org/geoserver:3.0-RC` .

 This is a release candidate intended for public review and feedback.